Algarve Trip Itinerary: Our Road Trip in Portugal

 Where to stay in Faro?

 Coming to Faro, we didn’t really know what to expect.
-Bigger cities always tended to have higher prices and lower standards in countries we previously visited.
+Bigger cities always tend to have higher prices and lower standards in countries we visited before.
 We ended up renting another Airbnb in Portugal.
 Hotels seemed so bland and boring – compared to Airbnb, the prices also seemed better.
 And so we chose a local apartment in a communal building in Faro city center.
 It was cheaper than any of the hotels we checked out in Faro.
 The place also had a great local vibe and amazing wifi speed!
 If you want to check it out, here’s a link to the Airbnb profile.

 We spent the last evening walking around Faro’s old town.
 I really enjoyed the romantic vibe of Faro.
 The churches, little cafes, restaurants, walking down the marina.
 It surprised me by its cozy atmosphere and proximity.
 You can easily walk around Faro without the need of getting a taxi, so it was a great decision to save Faro for when we dropped our car off.
 We didn’t even need it there anyway!